justasapien/CraftAI/README.md

-# CraftAI - AI-Powered Content & Image Creation SaaS
+# CraftAI - AI-Powered SaaS

 CraftAI is a full-stack Software-as-a-Service (SaaS) application that leverages the power of multiple AI APIs to provide a suite of tools for content generation, image manipulation, and document analysis.
 The application features a secure, tiered subscription model, offering both free and premium plans to users.